ccarabine/junior-dev-talent/readme/docs/user_story_testing.md

 1.3 Click on add skill, click submit</br>
 1.4 Type "python", click submit</br>
 2. Navigate to my profile, goto a skill and click edit</br>
 2.1.
-Change skill to python 3.10</br>
+Change skill to python 3.10 and click submit</br>
 3. Navigate to my profile, goto a skill and click delete</br>
+3.1 Click on back</br>
-3.1 Click on confirm</br>
+3.2 Click on delete, then confirm</br>
-4. Log in to django admin, click on skills and the skill to edit, update a field, click save, navigate to comment on the site</br>
+4. Log in to django admin, click on skills and the skill to edit, update a field from python 5.11 to 5.12, click save, navigate to comment on the site</br>

 This action was tested on a not logged user and logged in user </br>